-2.9.1 Organisation of working time in France
+2.9.1 Work organization in France

-The organisation of working time is governed by the Company-wide "ARTT" Agreement entered into in 2000.
+The organization of working time is governed by the Companywide "ARTT" Agreement entered into in 2000.
 Staff employment contracts are drawn up in days or hours.
 Employees have employment contracts for 213 days per year.
 Working time for contracts drawn up in hours is based on an average working week of 35 hours.
 Our agreement provides the possibility to use annual modulation, if necessary.
-The Company practises so-called "alternate / staggered" schedules to enable the extended use of industrial facilities.
+The Company practises socalled "alternate / staggered" schedules to enable the extended use of industrial facilities.